JetSetIlly/Gopher2600/README.md

 The paddle is available by operating the mouse.
 To activate the paddle, click in the play window and waggle the mouse a few times.
-Note that once the window has been clicked, the mouse will be captured and the pointer will disappear.
-To "release" the mouse, click the right-mouse button.
+Note that once the window has been double-clicked, the mouse will be captured and the pointer will disappear.
+To "release" the mouse, click the right-mouse button or the escape key.

 #### Joystick (left player)